sajmons/CollimationCircles/README.md

 ```curl -LO <url address from github releases page>```
 For example:
 ```curl -LO https://github.com/sajmons/CollimationCircles/releases/download/version-3.1.0/4-CollimationCircles-3.1.0-osx-x64.zip```
-4. When the download finishes, you should see the new file  4-CollimationCircles-3.1.0-osx-x64.zip
+4. When the download finishes, you should see the new ZIP file
 5. Double click on it.
 Archiver utility will extract it for you and you should see CollimationCircles application
 6. Now run this command to make it executable:
 ```chmod +x CollimationCircles.app/Contents/MacOS/*```